gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 Read more about the features of our new router at https://reach.tech/router

-**NOTE:** One prominant feature of @reach/router, relative routes, isn't working currently in Gatsby.
+**NOTE:** One prominent feature of @reach/router, relative routes, isn't working currently in Gatsby.
 We're working with Ryan Florence on fixing that so hopefully it'll be supported soon.

 Read on for instructions on migrating your site to @reach/router.